Sri Sabhapati Swami: Publication history

-Relationship with Traditions of Early Modern Yoga
+Relationship with early modern yoga

 Sabhāpati has had a far-reaching impact on South Asian, North American, and European esoteric and occult conceptions of the body.
 With the exception of publications by Keith E. Cantú, Karl Baier, Gordan Djurdjevic, and Henrik Bogdan, however, Sabhāpati has been mostly overlooked by scholars researching the subject of early modern yoga and tantra.

 Relationship with the Theosophical Society

 Sabhāpati originally seems to have been on good terms with members of the Theosophical Society, as he is cited favorably in their works and periodical journals.
 However, he lost their favor after a misunderstanding over a vision in which he claimed to have been caught up to Lake Manasarovara in modern Tibet to commune with Mahādeva on Mount Kailāśa.
 The vision, which he communicated as happening in his physical body, is reminiscent of Kālidāsa's classical Sanskrit poem "Meghadūta," in which a cloud-messenger travels in the air to Mount Kailāśa to send a message on behalf of a lonely yakṣa to his lover.
 In any event, the Theosophists seem to have taken it literally — Henry Olcott (1832-1907) records in his diaries that both he and H.P.
 Blavatsky (1831-1891) were disenchanted with Sabhāpati after they met with him personally and he recounted his vision to them in terms of a physical experience.
+Olcott writes:

-Olcott writes:Whatever good opinion we may have formed of him before was spoilt by a yarn he told us of his exploits as a Yog.
+Whatever good opinion we may have formed of him before was spoilt by a yarn he told us of his exploits as a Yog.
 He had, he said, been taken up at Lake Mânsarovara, Tibet, high into the air and been transported two hundred miles along the high level to Mount Kailâs, where he saw Mahadeva!
 Ingenuous foreigners as H.P.B. and I may have been, we could not digest such a ridiculous falsehood as that.
 I told him so very plainly.
-If, I said, he had told us that he had gone anywhere he liked in astral body or clairvoyant vision, we might have believed it possible, but in physical body, from Lake Mânsarovara, in company with two Rishis mentioned in the Mahabharata, and to the non-physical Mount Kailâs—thanks, no: he should tell it to somebody else.A response to this negative view can be traced in later editions of Śrī Sabhāpati Swami's works.
-For example, the 1895 reprint to OM adds the following footnote (presumably written by Vasu) in the part of Sabhāpati's account that mentions this vision: "This need not have been in the physical body of the Rishis; they might have flown towards the holy mountain in their Mayavi Rupa Kama Rupa (astral body), which to our author (who certainly is not an Adept in the sense the Theosophists use the word) must have been as real as if he had travelled through air in his physical body."
+If, I said, he had told us that he had gone anywhere he liked in astral body or clairvoyant vision, we might have believed it possible, but in physical body, from Lake Mânsarovara, in company with two Rishis mentioned in the Mahabharata, and to the non-physical Mount Kailâs—thanks, no: he should tell it to somebody else.

+A response to this negative view can be traced in later editions of Śrī Sabhāpati Swami's works.
+For example, the 1895 reprint to OM adds the following footnote (presumably written by Vasu) in the part of Sabhāpati's account that mentions this vision:

+This need not have been in the physical body of the Rishis; they might have flown towards the holy mountain in their Mayavi Rupa Kama Rupa (astral body), which to our author (who certainly is not an Adept in the sense the Theosophists use the word) must have been as real as if he had travelled through air in his physical body.

 In any event, either from this misunderstanding or from other issues the Theosophical Society subsequently abandoned the support it may have had previously for Sabhāpati and his works.